sanikakhadkikar/Spritz-Addons/README.md

 # Spritz-Addons
 Spritz is a supplementary code to the ETK framework.
-This repository has some of my tweaks to it
+This repository has some of my tweaks and addons for it.